-$H_0$ : $\theta$ =0 versus $H_1$ : $\theta \neq 0$
+H_0 : θ =0 versus H_1 : $\theta \neq 0$, where θ is a parameter to be tested

 Decision

 Accept H 0 (Null) Reject H 0 (Alternate)

-Truth $H_0$ Correct Decision Type I error (α) Reject a true null hypothesis
+Truth H 0 Correct Decision Type I error (α) Reject a true null hypothesis

-$H_1$ Type II error (β) Correct decision
+H 1 Type II error (β) Correct decision

 Accept a false null hypothesis

 - Type I Error: Probability of finding a statistically significant effect when the truth is that there is no effect.
-A type I error is also known as false positive - Type II Error: A type II error is also known as a false negative and researcher concludes there is not a significant effect, when actually there really is.
+A type I error is also known as a false positive - Type II Error: A type II error is also known as a false negative, and the researcher concludes there is not a significant effect when there really is.